JuanDNJ/apirest-mysql/README.md

 - src/db
 - DATA_BASE mascotas.sql
 - DATA_BASE guia-telefonica.sql
-- Copy or import the code, from the database.sql file, and paste it into your preferred App, which accepts the .sql extension.
+- Copy or import the code, from the (mascotas.sql, guia-telefonica.sql, etc...) file, and paste it into your preferred App, which accepts the .sql extension.